Stow away your emergency equipment in a saddle bag

 The perfect size and attachment system

-Depending on the size and design of a saddle bag, you can use it to stow away your most important equipment.
-Smaller models provide enough space for replacement tubes, your tools, and more.
-In the event of a puncture, you will be able to continue your tour in no time.
+Depending on the size and design of the saddle bag, you’ll be able to stow away your most important equipment.
+Smaller models provide enough space for some gear, such as replacement tubes and your tools, so you’ll be able to keep on riding after getting a punctured tyre.

-In addition to emergency and puncture equipment, you can also put energy bars and small things like key rings or some cash into your saddle bag.
-This easy-to-reach solution will keep your jersey pockets empty and save you valuable space.
-Some models are equipped with external attachment options.
-They can be used to attach protectors and pads to the saddle bag, which is particularly practical for long, exhausting uphill rides.
+In addition to emergency and puncture equipment, you can also put energy gels and small valuables, such as your keys or some cash inside your saddle bag.
+Thanks to saddle bags, your jersey’s pockets can remain empty.
+Some models are even equipped with external attachment options, which you can use to attach protectors and pads.